Delicious cranberry oatmeal cookie recipe made with white chocolate chips. Below is the complete recipe tutorial!

 In a liquid measuring glass, add evaporated milk, lemon juice, vanilla, and eggs.
 Stir.

-Add liquid in measuring glass to the mixing bowl and combine on low-medium speed until well mixed.
+Add liquid in a measuring glass to the mixing bowl and combine on low-medium speed until well mixed.

 Slowly mix the dry ingredients from the large mixing bowl into the mixing bowl mixture on low-medium speed until well mixed.